-The Social Model of disability
+The Social Model of Disability

-It does not deny the problem of disability but locates it squarely within society.
-It is not individual limitations, of whatever kind, which are the cause of the problem but society's failure to provide appropriate services and adequately ensure the needs of disabled people are fully taken into account in its social organisation.
-(Oliver, 1996, p.
-32)
+"It does not deny the problem of disability but locates it squarely within society.
+It is not individual limitations, of whatever kind, which are the cause of the problem but society's failure to provide appropriate services and adequately ensure the needs of disabled people are fully taken into account in its social organisation."
+(Oliver 1996: 32)

-Accounts of disability from sociology and social policy have historically conceptualized the 'problem' of disability using a range of theoretical approaches.
-Many sociological accounts have historically been shaped by a Parsonian paradigm with its attendant notion of the sick role, where the disabled person gives over the shaping of their lives to medical professionals whose responsibility is to alleviate their 'abhorrent and undesirable' situation (Parsons, 1951).
-However, whereas the 'sick role' is a temporary one, the 'impaired' or 'disabled' role is one where the individual has 'accepted dependency' (Oliver, 1986).
-This 'medicalized' or 'individual' (Oliver, 1986) model approach further developed into the conceptualization of the 'rehabilitation role', where the individual must 'accept' their condition, making the most of their abilities to achieve 'normality'.
-These 'Medical Models' of disability have been criticized for the way in which they view disabled people as somehow 'lacking', unable to play a 'full role' in society.
-They also have implications for research and policy with disabled peoples' needs being marginalized.
-Such critiques, by academics and groups such as the Liberation network led to a change in analysis towards 'social' model(s) of disability within sociology (Oliver, 1983).
+Accounts of disability from sociology and social policy have conceptualised the 'problem' of disability using a range of theoretical approaches.
+Although differing in emphasis, many sociological accounts have historically been shaped by a Parsonian paradigm with its attendant notion of the sick role where the disabled person gives over the shaping of their lives to medical professionals whose responsibility is to alleviate their 'abhorrent and undesirable' situation (Parsons 1951).
+However, whereas the 'sick role' is a temporary one, the 'impaired' or 'disabled' role is one where the individual has 'accepted dependency' (Oliver: 1986).
+This 'medicalised' or 'individual' (Oliver: 1986) model approach further developed into the conceptualisation of the 'rehabilitation role', where the individual must 'accept' their condition, making the most of their abilities to achieve 'normality'.
+These 'Medical Models' of disability have been critiqued for the way in which they view disabled people as somehow 'lacking', unable to play a 'full role' in society.
+They also have implications for research and policy with disabled people's needs being marginalised or addressed in piecemeal fashion.
+Such critiques, by academics and groups such as the Liberation network led to a change in analysis towards 'social' model(s) of disability within sociology (Oliver: 1983).

-The move to social models, of course, does not imply that they all have the same concerns.
-Priestley (1998), for example, differentiates between materialist and idealist approaches-'if we look at the social models we find that some are more concerned with structural and material conditions while others are more concerned with representation ...'-suggesting that these differences have implications for both research and political agendas, with materialist approaches emphasizing structural and institutional barriers and cultural approaches focusing on disabling attitudes and representations.
-Nevertheless, 'Social Model' approaches generally argue that the disabled are excluded by unnecessary societal barriers:

-- a wheelchair user is disabled when a building does not have ramp access; - a deaf person is disabled if a service provider does not provide a minicom for them to access that service.
+It may be mistaken to talk about 'the' Social Model for there are different kinds of social model.
+Priestley (1998), for example, differentiates between materialist and idealist approaches - "if we look at the social models we find that some are more concerned with structural and material conditions while others are more concerned with representation..." suggesting that these differences have implications for both research and political agendas with materialist approaches emphasising structural and institutional barriers and cultural approaches focusing on disabling attitudes and representations.
+Nevertheless, 'Social Model' approaches generally argue that the disabled are excluded by unnecessary societal barriers: a wheelchair user is disabled when a building does not have ramp access; a deaf person is disabled if a service provider does not provide a minicom for them to access that service.
 In this view, the 'problem' is not the disabled person, but the lack of appropriate goods and services.
-This approach is most often stated as seeing the category of disability as a social construct, explained with reference to medical and political agendas and emphasizing the historical development of institutionalized discriminatory practices (Finkelstein.
-1981).
-That this is so, politically, we have no doubts about.
-Whether, in the case of our research problems, it can help us decide what the appropriate goods and services may be remains problematic.
+This approach is most often stated as seeing the category of disability as a social construct, explained with reference to medical and political agendas and emphasising the historical development of institutionalised discriminatory practices (Finkelstein 1981).

-Sociological critiques of the Social Model
+Sociological Critiques of the Social Model

 The Social Model, although relatively recent, has undergone a number of fundamental critiques from positions both outside and within the model.
-Our critique involves considering what 'work' the model does in the context of our research problems.
+Our critique involves considering what 'work' the model does and the validity of its arguments and claims.

-The Social Model as 'radical' sociology
+The Social Model as 'Radical' Sociology